DarkHypothesise/small-ac/README.md

 Usage:
 Once the script is installed and running, it will automatically detect any blacklisted or limited triggers that are executed by players in your server.
 If a trigger is detected, a message will be printed to the console with the name of the trigger and the type of detection (blacklisted or limited).

+LimitedTrigger monitors how often a trigger is used within a certain time frame.
+If a trigger is used more than the specified number of times (specified by the "maxUse" parameter) within a certain time frame (specified by the "sec" parameter), the player will be banned.

 Configuration:
 To configure the script, modify the 'BlacklistedTrigger' and 'LimitedTrigger' variables in the script.
 These variables are arrays that contain the names of the triggers you want to detect.
 You can add or remove triggers as needed.